 Energy drinks pose a health hazard, as they can contain high amounts of caffeine, along with other ingredients that the U.S. Food and Drug Administration (FDA) does not regulate.
 The National Institutes of Health (NIH) reports that a growing body of evidence shows that energy drinks involve serious risks.

-Moreover, the JCEM study participants got their caffeine from dietary sources rather than caffeine supplements, according to the press release.
-The benefits of moderate caffeine intake do not apply to larger amounts of caffeine in supplements.
+The JCEM study participants got their caffeine from dietary sources rather than caffeine supplements, according to the statement.
+The demonstrated benefits of moderate caffeine intake do not apply to larger amounts of caffeine in supplements.

 According to the FDA, such products represent a significant health threat, reporting that the difference between a safe and life-threatening amount is very small.